s3rius/FastAPI-template/fastapi_template/template/{{cookiecutter.project_name}}/README.md

 You can read more about BaseSettings class here: https://pydantic-docs.helpmanual.io/usage/settings/

 {%- if cookiecutter.otlp_enabled == "True" %}
-## Opentelemetry
+## OpenTelemetry

-If you want to start your project with opentelemetry collector you can add `-f ./deploy/docker-compose.otlp.yml` to your docker command.
+If you want to start your project with OpenTelemetry collector you can add `-f ./deploy/docker-compose.otlp.yml` to your docker command.

 Like this: